 Description: Antivirus Studio 2010 is a bogus security client that attempts to trick and scare the user into thinking they are infected with a virus.

 Upon boot the user is notified that their computer is sending out spam e-mail that that your IP is being reported to the Police.
 This is ALL a lie.
-Antivirus Studio 2010 is the real virus and they are simply attempting to scare you into making a purchase.
+This is the real virus and they are simply attempting to scare you into making a purchase.
 This program will also block all your real security client and most other programs.
-In testing we were able to get the Browser working just fine but were being re-directed to the FAKE Antivirus Studio 2010 website and instructed to make a purchase.
+In testing we were able to get the Browser working just fine but were being re-directed to the FAKE virus website and instructed to make a purchase.

 All the viruses that this program picks up are FAKE and again its used to trick users into making a purchase.